-New Content Added: To update the content we have added ADHD Assessment information found at the end of the Table of Contents.
+New Content Added: To update the content we have added LD Strategies, ADHD Assessment, and Goal Attainment Scaling information found at the end of the Table of Contents.

 I realize you are all too familiar with the eight common